hoangsonww/Moodify-Emotion-Music-App/mobile/README.md

 - **User Profile Management:** Access listening history, mood history, and personalized music recommendations.
 - **Offline Mode:** Cached recommendations are stored locally for offline access.
 - **Responsive and Interactive UI:** Intuitive design for seamless user experience on both Android and iOS devices.
+- And all the features available in the web version of Moodify!

 ## **Technologies**